wangbanban17/wangbanban17.github.io/_pages/about.md

 I am training myself to become a digital humanist, focussing especially on the digitalisation of Greek inscriptions and web disposition of texts and data.
 As an amateur translator, I have translated two research books from English to Chinese, and many inscriptions from Greek to English or French.
 Once a student activist, I wish that students and scholars can unite ourselves for a better future.

 Get my other links [here](https://linkfro.de/Nanimonai404)!

-Feel free to contact me or make an appointment through email or at [Cal.com](https://cal.com/nanimonai404)